Stanko/Stanko.github.io/_posts/2018-01-29-react-router-v4-redirect-decorator.md

     } = this.state;

     // If component is rendered on redirect page as well
-    // (i.e. header of footer) it would cause redirect-loop
+    // (i.e. header or footer) it would cause redirect-loop
     // as "<Redirect />" is being rendered every time.
     // So we are resetting the state after redirect if (!prevState.redirectUrl && redirectUrl) {